-Training your palette
+Training your palate

 About the panelists

 Eymard Freire is the recruitment and product manager at the Siebel Institute of Technology.
-He is a certified Diploma Bier Sommelier from the Doemens Academy.
+He is a certified Diploma Bier Sommelier from Doemens Academy.

-Katie Strain, M.S., is a laboratory services manager of Alcoholic Beverage Quality Assurance/ Quality Control and a lecturer in the School of Hospitality at Metropolitan State University of Denver.
+Katie Strain, M.S., is a laboratory services manager of Alcoholic Beverage Quality Assurance/ Quality Control and a lecturer in the School of Hospitality at the Metropolitan State University of Denver.